NessieNono/Monotype/README.md

 - [x] Animation on page load of front page
 - [x] Create lite monochrome theme
 - [x] Implement Bouncing Title
+- [x] Add word count on the bottom
+- [x] ActiveRouteActivated
+- [x] Make the lists have a preview of the first 100 words, followed by ...
 - [ ] Make pages slide across with animation
 - [ ] Automate Date Entries on each of the entries
 - [ ] There is a digital timer, and work automatically saves after some time
-- [x] ActiveRouteActivated
-- [ ] Make the lists have a preview of the first 100 words, followed by ...
 - [ ] Animations to seem dynamic
-- [ ] Add word count on the bottom
 - [ ] Add option to start/reset timer
 - [ ] Confirmation after a create entry
 - [ ] Make the icons only if on phone